Benunc/better-click-to-tweet/readme.txt

 = 6.0.0 =
 * rebrand — Major refresh of the admin interface to emphasize "Better Click To Share" and align with the X rebrand.
 Settings and plugin UI have been reorganized and restyled for clarity; all existing functionality is unchanged and nothing should break.
 We're bumping to 6.0.0 only because the interface is being so thoroughly overhauled — same shortcodes, same block, same behavior.
+* enhancement — Add-on update order: when an add-on requires a newer core version than the one installed, its settings tab now shows a clear message asking you to update Better Click To Share instead of deactivating the add-on.
+Add-ons stay active; update core when ready and your existing settings are unchanged.

 = 5.15.1 =
 * fix — the updater for folks who have premium add-ons was not working.
 Now it is.
 No functionality changes to the plugin at all.